Langue de Barbarie

 Getting There

-Getting to Langue de Barbarie is relatively straightforward.
-The nearest major airport is Blaise Diagne International Airport (DSS), which is approximately 100 kilometers away.
-From the airport, you can hire a private car or take a shared taxi to reach the town of Saint-Louis, the gateway to Langue de Barbarie.
+The nearest major airport is Blaise Diagne International Airport (DSS), about 100 kilometers from Saint-Louis.
+From the airport, you can hire a private car or take a shared taxi to reach Saint-Louis, the gateway to Langue de Barbarie.
+For a more scenic route, consider a boat ride along the Senegal River from Dakar to Saint-Louis, offering a glimpse into local life and stunning views.

 Local Transportation